 - The proprietor or staff should be on duty during the main arrival and departure periods and during mealtimes.
-It is acceptable that the entrance may be locked, and the guest may have to ring or knock for access or be provided with details of secure access. - Registration of all guests on arrival. - Guests informed of mealtimes, Wi-Fi code, etc. - Once guests have registered, they should have access to the establishment and to their bedrooms at all times unless they were previously told about any restrictions.
+It is acceptable that the entrance may be locked, and the guest may have to ring or knock for access or be provided with details of secure access. - Registration of all guests on arrival. - Guests informed of mealtimes, bar opening times (if applicable), Wi-Fi code, etc. - Once guests have registered, they should have access to the establishment and to their bedrooms at all times unless they were previously told about any restrictions.
 A key or security code may be given for the main entrance. - You should provide service that is appropriate to the style of accommodation, and deal promptly with all enquiries, requests, reservations, correspondence and complaints from guests. - There must be an effective means for guests to call for the attention of the proprietor or staff, who need to be available at all reasonable times (as above).
 If the proprietor or staff live away from the property a telephone contact number needs to be provided and clearly displayed.

-- Guests personally greeted on arrival and awareness of individual guests' needs evident. - Pre-population of registration card would be expected and information such as dining options provided. - Appropriate use of guests' names. - Guests shown to rooms with luggage assistance and explanation of accommodation and bedroom facilities. - Refreshments offered on arrival in lounge area or inroom.
+- Guests personally greeted on arrival and awareness of individual guests' needs evident. - Pre-population of registration card would be expected and information such as dining options and/or confirmation of previous table booking. - Appropriate use of guests' names. - Guests shown to rooms with luggage assistance and explanation of accommodation and bedroom facilities. - Refreshments offered on arrival in lounge area or inroom.